JEE Main

 • The choice of Centre Cities will be limited to the State of Permanent Address or State of Present Address only.

-• Admit Cards of the JEE (Main) exam will be available as per the notified schedule.
+• Admit cards for the JEE (Main) exam will be available as per the notified schedule.

-• A printed copy of the downloaded admit card should be produced at the time of examination.
+• A printed copy of the downloaded admit card must be produced at the time of examination.

-• In case of any discrepancy in the e-Admit Card including candidate details, photograph, signature, the candidate may immediately approach the NTA Helpline.
+• If there are any discrepancies in the e-Admit Card, such as incorrect candidate details, photograph, or signature, the candidate should immediately contact the NTA Helpline.

 Result

-• The answer keys of Computer based examination will be made available on the JEE (Main) website as per schedule.
+• Answer keys for the Computer-Based Examination will be available on the JEE (Main) website according to the notified schedule.

-• The candidates who aren’t satisfied with any answer can challenge the answer keys online before the deadline on non-refundable online payment of Rs.200 per question.
+• Candidates who are not satisfied with any answer can challenge the answer keys online before the deadline, with a non-refundable fee of Rs.
+200 per question.

 • There is no provision for revaluation or rechecking of the result.

-• The score of the JEE (Main) exam will be available as per the notified schedule.
+• The JEE (Main) exam scores will be released according to the notified schedule.

-• This score shall comprise of the Raw Scores i.e. the actual marks scored and Percentile Scores (NTA Scores) i.e. the scores based on the relative performance of all those who appear for the examination in that session.
+• The scores will consist of Percentile Scores (NTA Scores), reflecting the relative performance of all candidates who appeared for the exam in that session.

-• Each of the exam results shall comprise four NTA scores, one for each of the three subjects (Mathematics, Physics, and Chemistry) and the total for the respective attempt.
+• The exam result will include four NTA scores: one for each subject (Mathematics, Physics, Chemistry) and a Total score for the session.

-• No score/rank card will be dispatched to the candidates and the candidates are advised to download their score/rank cards from the JEE (Main) website.
+• Score/rank cards will not be mailed to candidates.
+They should download their score/rank cards from the JEE (Main) website.

-• For SC/ST candidates the qualifying marks would be 65% pass in the 12th class examination.
+• For SC/ST candidates, the qualifying criterion is a minimum of 65% marks in the 12th class examination.

-• The JEE (Main) 2023 Counselling will be done online by JoSAA and CSAB in different rounds.
-To appear in the counselling, candidates will have to register themselves and fill in their preferences of colleges and courses.
-The seat allocation will be done based on the filled choices, rank, category, and seat availability.
+• JEE (Main) counselling will be conducted online by JoSAA and CSAB in multiple rounds.
+Candidates must register, submit their preferences for colleges and courses, and will be allocated seats based on their choices, rank, category, and availability of seats.

 Dates